Sat Apr 25 at 7pm

 May 10, 2026

-You’re welcome to come on your own or bring a mother you love.
-This could be your mom, a friend, a sister, or anyone who holds a nurturing role in your life.
-This space honors all expressions of motherhood, including the way you care for others and the way you are learning to care for yourself.
+You’re welcome to come on your own or bring a mother you love—your mom, a friend, a sister, or anyone who plays a nurturing role in your life.
+This space is open to all expressions of motherhood, including the way you care for yourself.

 Stephanie is a yoga studio owner and devoted community builder, creating spaces rooted in movement, healing, and authentic connection.
 A mother of three and a lifelong explorer of the inner landscape, her teaching is shaped by lived experience—embodied, heart-led, and continually unfolding.